Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 • Aunt Mary carried a calm, wise presence that made you feel truly seen.

-Their absence leaves my mother as the last living sibling—an entire generation nearly gone.
-This loss underscored how grief, legacy, and generational healing deepen when we normalize conversations about loss, love, and preparation.
+This loss highlights how grief, legacy, and generational healing deepen when we normalize conversations about love, loss, and generational legacy.

-For readers exploring inherited family wounds, You Swore You’d Never Be Like Your Parents discusses how parental patterns unconsciously repeat—and the first steps toward healing them.
+For readers exploring inherited family wounds, You Swore You’d Never Be Like Your Parents discusses how parental patterns unconsciously repeat, and the first steps toward healing them.

 The Passing of a Generation and the Weight of Legacy